gaehlerm/SoftwareEngineering/README.md

 # 12. Types of tests

 There are different types of tests, depending on their scope.
 There are several different categories of tests.
-Though for the sake of simplicity I'd like to reduce it to only 4 different types.
+Though for the sake of simplicity I'd like to reduce it to only 3 different types.
 1. Unit tests test the behavior of individual functions and classes.
 2. Integration tests test the components (libraries, modules) and the interaction between them.
 3. Acceptance tests test the behavior of the complete software.

-As we will see, each of these categories has its own right to exist as they cover different parts of the code.
+As we will see, each of these categories has its own right of existance as they each cover different parts of the code.
 They are all important and should be used in combination.
 There are also other types of tests and some of them we will go into more details later on, while others we just ignore.
 Also the naming of the different types of tests is not standardized.
 There are different names for the same type of test.
-For example acceptance tests are also called end-to-end tests (E2E tests).
+For example acceptance tests are also called end-to-end (E2E) tests.

 The small unit tests are the foundation of the testing infrastructure.
 They can be executed quickly.
 Meanwhile going towards bigger tests, they take longer to execute and are testing the interaction of components, rather than individual components themselves.
 Thus bigger tests are more likely to find bugs, but at the same time they are not appropriate for locating them.